i-shubham-tech/Interview-Ready-Question/5-NODE-JS-Based.md

   - **Transform Stream:** Modifies data while reading/writing (e.g., compression).

 ## 🔟 What is a Buffer?
-- A Buffer is a temporary memory area used to store raw binary data in Node.js.
+- A Buffer is a temporary memory area used to store raw binary data.
 - Mainly used when working with streams or processing data from files or network.

 ## 1️⃣1️⃣ Difference between Buffer and Stream